Our 2023 family road trip packing list will help you get out the door stress-free to make the most of your next wheeled adventure.

 - Flashlight – I recommend an LED unit like this that can be kept charged by the vehicle).

 - Car seats or booster seats – If you are traveling with little ones.
-We love our super compact MiFold, but something more comfortable might be better for long road trips from home.
+We love our super compact MiFold for short international trips, but something more comfortable might be better for long road trips.

 - Sunshades – For covering windows